nanoporetech/pomoxis/README.md

 produced in real-time along with fast pipelines for generating draft assemblies.

 Documentation can be found at https://nanoporetech.github.io/pomoxis/.

+Currently pomoxis supports only unix-like environments.

 Build
 -----

 Pomoxis should be installed inside a virtual environment.
-A Makefile is provided to fetch, compile and install all direct dependencies into an environment.
+A Makefile is provided to create a fresh environment, and to fetch, compile and install all direct dependencies into the environment.

 To setup the environment run: